a brief about me

 You should have received a copy of the GNU Lesser General Public License along with this program.
 If not, see http://www.gnu.org/licenses/.

-For installation instructions, please read the INSTALL.txt located at /app/docs or follow the image instructions below:
+For installation instructions, please read the INSTALL.txt README.md or follow the image instructions below:

 Good stuff, mate!